ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/cross-platform/simd-info-demo/simdinfo-description.md

         - **Bit Clear**
         - **XOR**

-- **Advanced search functionality:** With its robust search engine, **SIMD.info** allows you to either search for a specific intrinsic (e.g. `vaddq_f64`) or enter more general terms (e.g. *How to add 2 vectors*), and it will return a list of the corresponding intrinsics.
+- **Advanced search functionality:** With its robust search engine, **SIMD.info** allows you to either search for a specific intrinsic (for example `vaddq_f64`) or enter more general terms (for example *How to add 2 vectors*), and it returns a list of the corresponding intrinsics.
 You can also filter results based on the specific engine you're working with, such as **NEON**, **SSE4.2**, **AVX**, **AVX512**, **VSX**.
 This functionality streamlines the process of finding the right commands tailored to your needs.

 - **Comparison tools:** This feature lets you directly compare SIMD instructions from different (or the same) platforms side by side, offering a clear view of the similarities and differences.
-It’s a very helpful tool for porting code across architectures, as it ensures accuracy and efficiency.
+It’s a helpful tool for porting code across architectures, as it ensures accuracy and efficiency.

 - **Discussion forum (like StackOverflow):** The integrated discussion forum, powered by **[discuss](https://disqus.com/)** allows users to ask questions, share insights, and troubleshoot problems together.
 This community-driven space ensures that you’re never stuck on a complex issue without support, fostering collaboration and knowledge-sharing among SIMD developers.
 Imagine something like **StackOverflow** but specific to SIMD intrinsics.

-You can now learn how to use these features in the context of an actual example.
+Now let's look at these features in the context of a real example.